YiLimath/YiLimath.github.io/_pages/agent-system/learning-and-adaptation.md

 policies, and memories let the team roll back a change that improves one queue while damaging another.

+## Reference basis

+This page follows Gulli, *Agentic Design Patterns*, Chapter 9, “Learning and Adaptation.”
+The rollback and fixed-evaluation requirements are course engineering safeguards, not a claim that online learning is automatically safe.

 ## Figure

 ![Learning and adaptation pattern](/images/agent-system/10-learning-adaptation.svg)